mothdotmonster/barge/README.md

-# barge

-THIS REPO IS DEPRECATED, PLEASE GO TO https://github.com/mothdotmonster/shell-goodies INSTEAD
+# THIS REPO IS DEPRECATED, PLEASE GO TO https://github.com/mothdotmonster/shell-goodies INSTEAD